KPV

 Week 2-3

-Reduced pain and swelling, improved energy.
+Typically reduced pain and swelling, improved energy.

 Week 4

-Significant improvement in target condition.
+Significant improvement in target condition is commonly reported.

 Week 6-8